 Hades possessed a herd of immortal, sable-black cattle which roamed the asphodel fields in the care of the herdsman Menoites.
 In older Greek myths the realm of Hades is described as misty and gloomy.
 In the story of Zeus battling the giant monstrous serpent Typhon during or after the Titanomachy, Hesiod's Theogony describes Hades as cowering down below in the Underworld while Zeus is busy hurling thunder bolts and battling Typhon to take his place as king of the Olympian gods.
 In other myth Hermes hid the dead cattle from Apollo in a cave.

 The Slavic God of the Underworld Veles (Nyia) could be connected to bulls or maybe waves.
-The words for water wave in Balto-Slavic languages are: Bulgarian: вълна́ (vǎlná), Polish: fala, Old Polish: przewał, wełna, Russian: волна́ (volná), вал (val), Slovene: val, Belarusian: хва́ля (hválja), Latvian: vilnis, Lithuanian: vilnis, German: Welle, Romanian: val (Dacian).
+The words for water wave in Balto-Slavic languages are: Bulgarian: вълна́ (vǎlná), Polish: fala, Old Polish: przewał, wełna, Russian: волна́ (volná), вал (val), Slovene: val, Belarusian: хва́ля (hválja), Latvian: vilnis, Lithuanian: vilnis, German: Welle, Romanian (Dacian): val.
 All those words could also be connected to a word "vele" meaning death.
-In Sanskrit वलय (valaya, falaia) means "coil", "enclosure", "cloud", "cavern", "cave", and वाल (vala) also means "the tail of a mammal".
+In Sanskrit वलय (valaya, falaia) means "coil", "enclosure", "cloud", "cavern", "cave", and वाल (vala) means "the tail of a mammal".

-The above myths can be condensed into a single Corded Ware Culture belief that the Thunder God killed the Death God and his Mighty Serpent and then brought humanity the gained wealth (cows) and running water gained from the opposing god.
+Myths presented above can be condensed into a single Corded Ware Culture belief that the Thunder God killed the Death God and his Mighty Serpent (probably Draught) and then brought humanity the wealth (cows) and running water gained from the opposing god.